robertkirkman/DFA-Scanner-CS3361/README.md

 # DFA-Scanner-CS3361
 This program is only compatible with POSIX-compliant operating systems, such as the UNIX-like Linux, MacOS and BSD.
-If such a system is unavailable, the online IDE [repl.it](https://repl.it/languages/c) includes support for compiling command-line applications like this one using the gcc compiler on Linux.
+If such a system is unavailable, the online IDE [repl.it](https://repl.it/languages/c) includes support for compiling command-line applications like this one using the GNU C compiler on Linux.

 ## Compliling: